 Kevnesha Boyd, LPC

-I’ve dedicated over 15 years of work experience in the mental health field in diverse settings Curriculum Vitae.
-As a first generation college student I obtained a Bachelors degree in Psychology and Criminal Justice from Eastern CT State University and a Master’s degree in Community & Forensic Psychology from University of New Haven.
+I have dedicated over 15 years of work experience in the mental health field in diverse settings.
+I obtained an undergraduate degree in Psychology and Criminal Justice from Eastern CT State University and a graduate degree in Community & Forensic Psychology from the University of New Haven.

-Advocacy for social justice is one of her core values.
-I understand the importance of advocating for oppressive systems that negatively impacts the Black community.
-Growing up, studying and working in oppressed communities fuels my efforts for legislative changes to dismantle systematic racism.
-Focused efforts are within the criminal justice system and equitable cannabis legislation.
+Social justice is one of my core values and is facilitated through many avenues of advocacy.
+I understand the importance of advocating to dismantle oppressive systems that negatively impact the Black community.
+Focused advocacy efforts are within the criminal justice system and cannabis prohibition.